 This little hidden gem can be found nestled in amongst the local residents of Hammersmith, just a 10 minute walk away from the tourist track.
 It’s no wonder the locals are obsessed, because the roasts served up in this traditional 1880s pub are some of the best.
 Huge portions from £13.25, thick gravy (pretty much on tap) and a buzzing atmosphere are what make the Andover Arms a fitting contender on this list.
 You definitely won’t be needing a starter if you’re in for a Sunday here.

 Sit down amongst the Hammersmith regulars and fill up on some of the best traditional British pub food in West London served up by a true friendly face.

 16 King William Walk, London SE10 9JH

-While the juicy roast chicken is the most affordable option on the roast menu at £12.99, the roast beef and the lamb rump are only £13.99 all, of course, served with the traditional trimmings with cauliflower cheese as a bonus.
+While the juicy roast chicken is the most affordable option on the roast menu at £13.99, the roast beef is just £14.49 and each choice, of course, is served with the traditional trimmings with cauliflower cheese as a bonus.
 It’s only a 5 minute walk from our Greenwich hostel so you can literally roll back to your room once the food baby arrives.

 51 Horseferry Rd, Westminster, London SW1P 2AA